Community Care lawyers answer frequently asked questions on unlawful detention and false imprisonment

 It can be distressing to hear a care home resident say things like “I feel like a prisoner here” or “I just want to go home”.
 One client repeatedly phoned a taxi from his room in a care home, giving his home address, despite the fact that his property had been sold by his Attorneys.

 If these types of statements or actions continue in their intensity, or if a person is actively trying to leave their placement (e.g. packing their bags or asking for a lift) then there should be a review of the circumstances of the placement to ensure their placement is lawful.

 It may have been.
 Some clients are temporarily prevented from leaving hospital or a care home (or not assisted to do so when they ask).
 They may then get home but continue to feel that they were kept in hospital or care without good reason or for longer than was necessary.
 The conditions in the care home or hospital are irrelevant.
-If the person was not free to leave when they wanted to do so, they were effectively imprisoned.
+If you were not free to leave when you wanted to do so, you were effectively imprisoned.

 Not every case is unlawful, but it is only legal to detain someone in certain circumstances, and when the correct procedures are followed.

 This may still amount to an unlawful detention.
-Social services have a duty to safely meet a person’s assessed eligible care and support needs, wherever they live.
-Social Services may try and restrict the amount of care that is available in one setting (usually the person’s home), by saying the care can be provided at a lower cost in another setting (usually a care home).
+Social Services have a duty to safely meet your assessed eligible care and support needs, wherever you live.
+Social Services may try and restrict the amount of care that is available in one setting (usually your home), by saying the care can be provided at a lower cost in another setting (usually a care home).
 This can be challenged.
 The Care Act 2014 is clear that people must not be forced from their homes by the Council imposing the cheapest option.